Study Abroad Program Overview

 - More opportunities

-Please note - Current internship offerings may vary; you are encouraged to your own research to find additional internship opportunities.
+Please note - Current internship offerings may vary; you are encouraged to do your own research to find additional internship opportunities.

 “TEDxBeijing offers an awesome internship experience!
 There are many opportunities to learn and relative freedom to decide what kind of fields and activities you want to be involved with.
 The staff are creative and thought-provoking.
 It is a great chance to employ and develop many of your skills and talents.
 My main responsibilities were content research, content review, and speaker coaching.” --UCEAP Participant Spring 2016